PhilipKone/cybersecurityWork/researchPP.md

 #### 6.1 Conclusion

 This thesis has presented the design and development of an adaptive phishing detection system leveraging advanced feature engineering and state-of-the-art machine learning algorithms.
-The proposed model addresses key challenges identified in the literature—such as the need for robustness, scalability, and adaptability to evolving phishing tactics (Mosa et al., 2023); [Doshi et al., 2023](#doshi2023)).
+The proposed model addresses key challenges identified in the literature—such as the need for robustness, scalability, and adaptability to evolving phishing tactics (Mosa et al., 2023; Doshi et al., 2023).
 By systematically collecting diverse datasets, engineering critical features, and integrating a user feedback loop, the research contributes a comprehensive framework for improving phishing detection in real-world settings.

 Although actual experimental results are pending, the methodology and system architecture have been structured to meet the stated research objectives: (1) achieving high detection accuracy, (2) advancing feature engineering methods, and (3) enabling real-time, adaptive deployment.
 The work lays a strong foundation for future implementation and evaluation.